Mining and minerals

 Standardise maintenance processes for more efficiency

-- Developing a preventive maintenance program: This involves scheduling regular maintenance tasks for equipment and facilities, such as inspections and routine servicing, to identify and address potential issues before they become major problems.
+- Developing a preventive maintenance program: This involves scheduling regular maintenance tasks for equipment and facilities, such as inspections, routine servicing and condition monitoring to identify and address potential issues before they become major problems.
+Pragma’s asset health monitoring solution for critical assets uses IIoT technologies to monitor potential failures and send triggers to responsible parties to respond.

-- Implementing a computerised maintenance management system (EAMS or CMMS): This is a software that allows companies to track and manage maintenance work orders, inventory, and other data in one central location, which can improve efficiency and reduce errors.
+- Implementing a computerised maintenance management system (EAMS or CMMS).
+On Key is such a best of breed system that allows companies to plan, track and manage maintenance work orders, spares, resources and other data in one central location.
+The addition of mobile work management applications that resources use at point of work improve efficiency and reduce errors.

-- Creating a culture of continuous improvement: This involves regularly reviewing and evaluating maintenance processes and procedures, and making changes as needed to improve overall performance and safety.
+- Creating a culture of continuous improvement involves regularly reviewing and evaluating maintenance processes and procedures, and making changes as needed to improve overall performance and safety.
+Pragma’s focused improvement business process follows a comprehensive methodology to identify the root cause of a recurring failure and provide the correct solution.

-- Standardising maintenance work processes can help companies to better control costs, improve equipment reliability, and ensure compliance with safety and environmental regulations.
+Standardising maintenance work processes can help companies to control costs better, improve equipment reliability, and ensure compliance with safety and environmental regulations.

 Mining houses struggling with failing equipment should invest in a proper reliability engineering programme.
 Whereas maintenance management generally focuses on repairing broken equipment, reliability engineering focuses on critical equipment and optimising the performance of these assets.
 In essence, it helps identify the cause of a failure quickly and provides a proactive analysis to prevent future failures.
 Reliability engineering also helps reduce downtime and maintenance costs.